iionly/Elgg_1.8_extended_tinymce/extended_tinymce/README.txt

-Adding a language:
+Adding a language for the tinymce editor (not to be mixed up with adding an Elgg language file for the plugin):

 1. Download the language pack from http://www.tinymce.com/i18n/index.php?ctrl=lang&act=download,

-2. Extract the files from the zip file,
+2. Extract the language files from the zip file,

-3. Copy the langs, plugins, and themes directories into mod/extended_tinymce/vendor/tinymce/jscripts/tiny_mce/.
-There are already directories with those names but don't delete these existing directories but simply copy the files and folders included in the language pack over these directories,
+3. Copy the language files into the  mod/extended_tinymce/vendor/tinymce/js/tinymce/langs/ directory,

 4. Flush the Elgg caches via the admin dashboard on your site.